mingfuli/mingfuli.github.io/_portfolio/portfolio-1.md

 ### Weapon Inventory
 <img src='/images/farlight_weapon1_small.png'>
 * Collabrating with our UI/UX designers, I implemented the logic of our new weapon inventory design.
-* I developed multiple new features for weapons and their skins which are on sale or available in live events.
 For instance, I iterated the sorting rules for the weapon inventory.
+* I also developed multiple new features for weapons and their skins which are on sale or available in live events.

 ### Custom Match Lobby
 <img src='/images/farlight_room_small.png'><br/>